VibhaNavale/Portfolio/README.md

 # PORTFOLIO

-This is a portfolio created by Vibha S Navale, made using ReactJS.
+This portfolio was created by Vibha Navale.
+It highlights my work experience, projects, and certifications.
+I built this portfolio using ReactJS.